Liga Nacional de Fútbol Profesional: Cleaning up finances and financial controls

 A process involving a clean-up of Spanish football's finances and the implementation of financial control measures began in 2013 in response to the critical financial plight of the majority of the clubs.
 In an assembly meeting held on 21 May 2014, the clubs approved the Financial Control Regulations for the National Professional Football League Member Clubs and Public Limited Sports Companies, which saw the clubs and SADs self-impose a series of stricter regulations than those enforced by UEFA and establish that LaLiga would be responsible for overseeing a financial control system and monitoring of its member clubs and SADs.

 This saw the clubs and SADs embark on a process during which they settled outstanding player wages and reduced their debts with the Spanish tax authorities (AEAT) and social security.
 This led to improved financial solvency and established fair competition between clubs, avoiding financial doping.

 Audiovisual Rights

 LaLiga's progress and consolidation is also the result of the centralised marketing of the audiovisual rights of the top-flight and second-tier clubs (LALIGA EA SPORTS and LALIGA HYPERMOTION) and public limited sports companies.
 The centralised sale of audiovisual rights, which represents the clubs' primary source of revenue, was approved during the Congress of Deputies held on 14 May 2015, with the regulations established in the Royal Decree-Law 5/2015.

-This decree law put an end to the tug-of-war between LaLiga, the RFEF and the government, which began in 1997 with the ruling that one game per week must be shown free.
+This legal framework replaced the previous system of individual negotiation by clubs and consolidated the joint marketing of audiovisual rights for competitions organised by LaLiga.
+The decree law put an end to the tug-of-war between LaLiga, the RFEF and the government, which began in 1997 with the ruling that one game per week must be shown free.

+In November 2025, LaLiga awarded Movistar Plus+ (Telefónica) and DAZN the audiovisual rights for the 2027–2032 cycle.
+This includes the rights to broadcast First and Second Division matches in Spain, as well as associated content.
+The forecast for domestic audiovisual revenues for the period from 2027–28 to 2031–32 exceeds €6.135 billion, representing an approximate increase of 9% over the previous cycle (2022–27).
+This figure encompasses both Divisions and the entire five-season cycle, with an aggregate annual amount of around €1 billion per season.
+In the case of LALIGA EA Sports, Telefónica and DAZN both have the rights to broadcast five matches per matchday, with the matches being distributed equally between them.